 In Although their principal residences were in Manhattan, both brothers were active in the Five Towns communities.
 They were members of Temple Israel in Lawrence and the Woodmere and Inwood Country Clubs.
 Since both he and son-in-law Arthur Marks were members of the Inwood Country Club, Harold was probably influential in commissioning Olive Tjaden as the architect for the 1938 Inwood Beach Club.
 Sanford was a Vice President and a Trustee of the Hospital for Joint Diseases in Manhattan.
 And both families were active in many Jewish philanthropies.

-(photo courtesy of American Jewish Historical Society.
+Harold Jacobi and family (photo courtesy of American Jewish Historical Society.
+Center for Jewish History) |

-Tragically, Sanford Jacobi died at age 59 in November of 1938 and Harold died of a stroke at the age of 54 a little more than a month later on December 31.
+59 in November of 1938 and Harold died of a stroke at the age of 54 a little more than a month later on December 31.
 Over 350 attended a memorial service at his home on Short Cut Road.
 Harold's wife, Freda also succumbed to a stroke in January 1939 at the age of 52.
 Within a few years, their daughters relocated and the properties were sold.

 In 1941, the firm of Jaeger Brothers purchased both sites, which totaled about 20 acres, from the Jacobi estates.
 Bordered on the North and South by East Rockaway Road and Everit Avenue and by Auerbach Avenue and Schenks Lane on the East and West, their development of forty homes was called The Birches at Hewlett Harbor The homes were built on plots which were a minimum of 1/3 acre and sold for between $16,500 and $25,000.